scottgriv/Launch-Portals/README.md

 - [Gatsby](https://www.gatsbyjs.com/) - A framework for building static websites and web applications using React.
 - [Gatsby - SEO Component](https://www.gatsbyjs.com/docs/how-to/adding-common-features/adding-seo-component/) - A guide for adding SEO optimizations to Gatsby projects.
 - [Netlify](https://www.netlify.com/) - A platform for hosting static sites with automatic deployment from Git repositories.
+- [Netlify CLI](https://docs.netlify.com/cli/get-started/) - Netlify’s command line interface (CLI) lets you configure continuous deployment straight from the command line.
+You can use Netlify CLI to run a local development server that you can share with others, run a local build and plugins, and deploy your site.
 - [React](https://reactjs.org/) - A JavaScript library for building dynamic user interfaces.
 - [Font Awesome](https://fontawesome.com/) - A toolkit for web icons and social logos, customizable via CSS.
 - [Meta Tags](https://metatags.io/) - A tool for previewing and generating meta tags for better SEO and social media sharing.